ChenJustIT/Hollywood-movies_by_R-PowerBI_Project/README.md

 ## 5. The worldwide gross per genre
   ![image](https://github.com/ChenJustIT/R-Power-BI-Project/assets/150026038/cc2057b2-c39b-453e-8dc3-7141e79e4ba0)

+### I format all the visuals above by such as Shadow Effect, data labels, adjusting the sizes of the fonts, and choosing the correct aggregations and the colors allowed.

-###  Lastly, it is a dashboard with a background image, containing all the visuals above and a Gauge, showing ‘The average and the maximum Rotten Tomatoes rating’.
+###  Lastly, it is a dashboard with a background image, containing all the visuals above and a Gauge, showing ‘The average and the maximum Rotten Tomatoes ratings’.
 You can click the different parts of one of the visuals to filter the other visuals, and the corresponding number will show in the Gauge as well**

 ## 6. Dashboard
  ![image](https://github.com/ChenJustIT/R-Power-BI-Project/assets/150026038/c0c0d221-b7cd-4666-b7e3-aa31aeb6d97e)